Overview of Banks in Kuwait

 Currently, there are 11 local banks in Kuwait.
 The Kuwait Central Bank supervises the banks in the country, maintains the stability of the Kuwaiti Dinar, and serves as a banker and financial adviser to the government.

 According to Moody’s, Kuwait’s banking system is stable, due to the rating agency’s view that government-funded projects will continue to drive economic growth and subsequently boost business for banks.

-For anyone considering a career in banking in Kuwait, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Kuwait, this list of top banks in Kuwait is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 In 2016, the bank reported total assets of US$77 billion and a net profit of US$976 million.

 Kuwait Finance House